Day 7: Number XIV

 The camera controls are a bit more notable, if only because they have a baffling history.
 You have two camera control schemes to select from: Type A and Type B. The default Type A controls work on an N64 Zelda-style camera system: you press R to cause the camera to turn in whatever direction Roxas is currently facing.
 Unlike Zelda, this isn’t instantaneous: you have to hold R as the camera gradually swings into position.
-You have no way of turning the camera without turning Roxas’ body under Type A. The biggest advantage of this system is that it allows you to rapidly access your magic shortcuts by freeing up the L button, which we’ll be discussing in detail in a later entry.
-Suffice to say: the Type A controls make magic shortcuts work like they did in KH1 and 2 at the cost of a relatively insufficient camera.
+You have no way of turning the camera under Type A without turning Roxas’ body.
+The biggest advantage of this system is that it allows you to rapidly access your magic shortcuts by freeing up the L button, which we’ll be discussing in detail in a later entry.
+In other words: the Type A controls make magic shortcuts work like they did in KH1 and 2 at the cost of a relatively insufficient camera.
 You’ll have to relearn the camera, but not the magic.

 Unfortunately, later games make this decision even harder!
-BBS on the PSP offers Days’ Type B controls as the default (but does still offer the Type A, they just swapped the labels), and coded on the DS only offers an improved Type A!
-Thankfully, BBS HD uses a dual-stick control scheme on the PS3.
+BBS on the PSP offers Days’ Type B controls as the default.
+It does still offer the Type A, they just swapped the labels. coded on the DS only offers an improved Type A. Thankfully, BBS HD uses a dual-stick control scheme on the PS3.

-The game tries to make up for these control failures by implementing a chase cam, and while it’s appreciated, I feel most players will find that they’d rather use the controls than rely on the chase cam.
+The game tries to make up for these control failures by implementing an automatic chase cam, and while it’s appreciated, I bet most players will find that they’d rather use the controls than rely on the chase cam.
 The trouble is that, if you’re fighting a fast-moving enemy, the chase cam can become a hazard as it zips back and forth, trying to keep focus!